 Children and young people need to be empowered to keep themselves safe – this isn’t just a top down approach.
 Children will be children – pushing boundaries and taking risks.
 Teaching your child about technology should be seen as another part of keeping them safe, just like crossing the road or learning to swim.

 Do you know how to keep your children safe?
 Do your children know how to keep safe?
-At St-Lukes CofE Primary School we are committed to discussing these serious issues as part of our e-safety curriculum (including capturing their online habits in our e-safety questionnaire) but we can only be successful if we all work together: pupils, parents and teachers.
+At St Luke's we are committed to discussing these serious issues as part of our e-safety curriculum (including capturing their online habits in our e-safety questionnaire) but we can only be successful if we all work together: pupils, parents and teachers.

-Follow the links below to visit some websites with prent advice about e-safety.
-These include parentinfo which is a new collaboration between CEOP (child exploitation and online protection) and the Parent Zone.
+Follow the links below to visit some websites with parent advice about e-safety.
+These include parent info about CEOP (child exploitation and online protection) and the Parent Zone.
 Here you will find up to date information on all elements of online safety including gaming, social media and online identities.